Colonel Eaves takes 131st reins at Wing Change of Command

+The 131st Bomb Wing, Missouri Air National Guard, has a new commanding officer after a change of command ceremony held during May drill here today.

-Members of the 131st Bomb Wing salute their new commander, Col. Ken “Willie B” Eaves, at the 131st Bomb Wing change of command ceremony at Whiteman Air Force Base, Mo., May 15, 2016.
-Eaves is now responsible for the Air National Guard’s only B-2 unit, which provides nearly 1,100 combat-ready Citizen-Airmen for both state and federal missions.
-(U.S. Air National Guard photo by Staff Sgt.
-Brittany Cannon)
+Previously wing vice commander, Col. Ken "Willie B" Eaves is now responsible for the National Guard's only B-2 unit, which provides nearly 1,100 combat-ready Airmen for both state and federal missions.

+Eaves assumed command of the unit from Col. Michael J. Francis, who was recently selected for promotion to brigadier general and was named to be the new assistant adjutant general-air for the Missouri National Guard.
+Maj.
+Gen. Gregory Champagne, previous 131st commander, presided over the ceremony on behalf of Maj.
+Gen. Steve Danner, Adjutant General, Missouri National Guard.

+"When he first joined the Guard in '95 I got to know him a little bit.
+I said he's the hardest working person that I know.
+I said back then that if he continued on that pace, that someday he would be the wing commander," said Champagne of Eaves.
+"That someday is today."

 |Date Taken: